derjoker/drafts/deutsch/fanyi.md

 ## 2018.03.24

-Fakt ist, dass die Leute nicht mehr der Regel sind, sondern Ausnahme.
-Ein Studie in 2010 hat festgestellt, dass nur ein Viertel der Studenten in einem Gebiet arbeiten, der was mit seinem Fach zu tun hat.
+Tatsächlich ist das nicht mehr die Regel, sondern die Ausnahme.
+Eine Studie von 2010 zeigt, dass nur ein Viertel der College-Absolventen in einem Bereich arbeiten, der mit ihrem Studium zu tun hat.

 The truth is, these folks are no longer the rule, but the exception.
 A 2010 study found that only a quarter of college graduates work in a field that relates to their degree.